antoan/antoan.github.io/_posts/2019-04-18-welcome-to-jekyll.md

 ## System Architecture

-[SYSTEM DIAGRAM IMAGE]

 The System architecture is logically into two system components with corresponding code repositories:

 1. A mobile base with an internal ARM based (ARM Cortex-A53 1.2GHz) base controller computer running ROS Kinetic.
 [antoan/nemesis][nemesis]

 2. Upper chassis housing an i7 Intel dual core processor ( i7-6600U CPU @ 2.60GHz processor) computer running ROS Melodic and `D435i & T256 Intel Realsense` depth and tracking cameras, positioned relative to each other with a dedicated mount.